azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 * Define the VM (including NIC and PIP) in a vm.tf file
 * Use the virtual machine name that to create the PIP and NIC names (e.g. `<vmname>-nic`)

+Don't forget to look at the useful links (and some of the surrounding pages in those areas) to find "inspiration".

+And if you get really stuck then feel free to look at some example files [here](https://github.com/azurecitadel/terraform/tree/master/challenge1).

 --------------

 ## Challenge 2: Terraform Outputs